ibaraki-douji/traefik-errors-pages/README.md

 }
 ```

-For the `redirects` you can make either the `redirectHost` or the `redirectPath` empty to use the current host or root path.
+For the `redirects` you can make either the `redirectHost` or the `redirectPath` optional to use the current host or root path.

+### Order of precedence

+1. Reverse Proxy With Specific Host and Error Code
+2. Redirect With Specific Host and Error Code
+3. Static Page With Specific Host and Error Code

+4. Reverse Proxy With All Host and Specific Error Code
+5. Redirect With All Host and Specific Error Code
+6. Static Page With All Host and Specific Error Code

+7. Reverse Proxy With Specific Host and All Error Code
+8. Redirect With Specific Host and All Error Code
+9. Static Page With Specific Host and All Error Code

+10. Reverse Proxy With All Host and All Error Code
+11. Redirect With All Host and All Error Code
+12. Static Page With All Host and All Error Code

 ## Development